opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 }
 ```

-Copy the connector id from the response.
+Note the connector ID ; you'll use it to register the model.

-2. register model
+2. Register model:

 ```
 POST /_plugins/_ml/models/_register